qloudable/test-labs/README.md

 Now, you have opened the CSV file and launched the CRM website.

-## Step 3:Populate the CRM webform
+## Step 3: Populate the CRM webform

 **Retrieve data from the CSV file**